pivotal/docs-tap/scc/authoring-supply-chains.md

     └── values.yaml
     ```

-1. Modify the desired supply chain to swap the template with another
+1. Edit the desired supply chain to swap the template with another

     ```diff
     --- a/supply-chain.yaml